 Top spots: If you can bring yourself to leave the picturesque main island, make your way to the ruggedly beautiful Pentecost Island – the home of land diving.
 A rite of passage, this death-defying act basically involves a 30-metre drop with only liana vines tied around each ankle to catch you, and it’s something you won’t see anywhere else.
 If you’re looking for something a little more relaxing, float down a river in the middle of a jungle at Espiritu Santo’s Mount Hope Waterfall, or kayak down the peaceful Riri River on Oyster Island.

 Dreaming of a getaway in Vanuatu?
-Discover the perfect place to stay here
+We’ve put together this comprehensive Honeymoon Travel Guide to Vanuatu for Couples.
+And, you can discover the perfect place to stay in Vanuatu here.

 An enchanting nation made up of approximately 330 stunning islands, Fiji is where you’ll find crystal-clear waters, sunny beaches, pristine scenery and the friendliest of locals.
 With balmy breezes and chilled vibes, this South Pacific gem is also known for its wide range of accommodation options – from luxury boutique resorts to glamorous private islands.
 Add to the mix a vast range of activities, and Fiji is pretty much holiday heaven on earth.

 Wherever you stay, be sure to fit in plenty of time for exploring the islands.
 Snorkelling, hiking and water-rafting are experiences you’ll never forget, as is wandering around the local markets, picking up a few souvenirs and meeting the people there.